PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 isolated copies, no link between objects.

-3. For a deep copy you need a custom recursive solution:
+3.For a deep copy you need a custom recursive solution:

 ```javascript
 const merge = (...arguments) => {